Piotr Witasik

-Piotr Witasik (born 4 December 1992) is a Polish professional footballer who plays as a defender for Kotwica Kołobrzeg.
+Piotr Witasik (born 4 December 1992) is a Polish professional footballer who plays as a defender for III liga club ŁKS Łomża.

 On 9 August 2020, he was announced the captain of Stal Stalowa Wola for the 2020–21 season.
 On 15 January 2021, his contract with Stal was terminated.
 A day later, he rejoined Olimpia Grudziądz.

 On 6 July 2022, Witasik signed with II liga side Kotwica Kołobrzeg, joining four Olimpia teammates and manager Marcin Płuska who made the same move during the transfer window.
+During the 2023–24 season, he made 23 league appearances as Kotwica finished 2nd and earned their first promotion to the second tier.

+On 9 February 2025, he moved to III liga club ŁKS Łomża.